 The most difficult way is to repair the chipped windscreen yourself.
 You can buy windscreen repair kits online and from motor retailers.
 These comprise the resin along with the tools you need to inject it into the chip plus instructions on curing (hardening) the resin.
 The kits cost about £10 and some people swear by them.
 But if online reviews are anything to go by, others end up swearing at them…

-The third way, which is pretty much the half-way house, is to go to a garage or chain such as Halfords.
+The third way, which is pretty much the half-way house, is to find an independent company specialising in windscreens.
 These offer a professional service that takes about half an hour.
 The difference between that and the insurance route is you go to them.
 But they cost around £25 so might prove cheaper than the excess you’ll pay your insurer.